zsteinmetz/envalysis/README.md

 * Confidence intervals `CI()`
 * Root mean square errors `rmse()`
-* Limit of detection (LOD) `lod()` and limit of quantification (LOQ) `loq()` as part of the `calibration` class to make linear calibration curves
+* Limit of detection (LOD) `lod()` and limit of quantification (LOQ) `loq()` as part of the `calibration` class to make linear calibration curves according to German DIN 32645:2008-11
 * Various sorption isotherms `sorption()`
 * Determine particle size distributions and soil texture classes (DIN/USDA) measured with a soil hydrometer in accordance with ASTM D422-63(2007)e2 using `texture()`; see [vignette](./vignettes/texture.md) for details